 Learning at home is both an opportunity and a challenge.

 Compile a list of what everyone in the family is grateful for.

 Try using a blank wall to paint a mural in your home.

 Have your kids come up with their own boredom-busting ideas!

-Write down family activity ideas for when things return to normal.
+Write down family activity ideas.

 This is a great opportunity for siblings to learn together.